 Equipment

-- mini or regular sized muffin tins
+- mini muffin tins

 - Round and star cookie cutters